syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

-Private Sub editControl1_CodeSnippetActivating(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.CancelableCodeSnippetsEventArgs)
+Private Sub editControl1_CodeSnippetActivating(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.CancellableCodeSnippetsEventArgs)

 ' The below line will be displayed in the output window at runtime.